jaanga/terrain-srtm30-plus-viewers/readme.md

 A full featured viewer.
 Start here to explore the possibilities.

-Built up from three files:
+The demo is built up from three files:

 * png-tms7-viewer-3d.html
 	* The container that reads the content file and the menu file
+	* Could be built using jQuery or any other UI library
 * png-tms7-viewer-3d-menu.md
-	* Menu file createde using Markdown syntax
+	* Menu file created using Markdown syntax
 * template-png-tms7-viewer-3d.html
 	* Standalone file to be loaded within an iframe
+	* Loads, contains and process all 3D interaction
-	* Completey workable when not in an iframe
+	* Completely workable when not in an iframe
-	* Enables two-communication wit paren when within an iframe
+	* Enables two-communication with parent when within an iframe

 ## 3D Hello World

 &raquo; [SRTM 30 PLUS PNG TMS7+ Viewer 3D Hello World]( ./png-tms7-viewer-3d-hello-world/r1/png-tms7-viewer-3d-hello-world.html )

 Very simple, basic code.
-Stat here to see how simple it is to start coding.
+Start here to see how simple it is to start coding.

 ## Bitmap